 The load duration curve for the Mosman zone substation is presented in Figure D.1 below.

-The load duration curves display similar characteristics because of the similar load types supplied by the substations.
-It is assumed that the load types supplied by these substations will not change substantially into the future and therefore the load duration curves will maintain their characteristic shape regardless of the zone substation supplying the existing load at Mosman.
+It is assumed that the load types supplied by this substation will not change substantially into the future and therefore the load duration curve will maintain their characteristic shape.